 San Sebastían, located along the northern coast of Spain in the Basque Country, has been a favourite resort and seaside destination for Western Europeans since the early 19th century.
-San Sebastián, which is known locally as Donostia-San Sebastián, is a premier destination in Spain for its cultural attractions, breath-taking beaches and vibrant nightlife.
+The city, which is known locally as Donostia-San Sebastián, is a premier destination in Spain for its cultural attractions, breath-taking beaches and vibrant nightlife.

 Today, San Sebastián remains one of the leisure capitals of Europe, as well as one of the most entertaining and fun-filled destinations to visit.
-Chances are some kind of celebration, festival or procession will coincide with the dates of your flight to San Sebastián, so get ready for an unforgettable vacation along the shores of the Bay of Biscay.
+Chances are some kind of celebration, festival or procession will coincide with the dates of your trip, so get ready for an unforgettable holiday along the shores of the Bay of Biscay.

 San Sebastian climate

 Located on the shores of the Bay of Biscay, San Sebastián is subject to an oceanic climate that brings humidity and the occasional chilly breeze in the summertime.
-During the summer (June to August) months, tourists are booking flights to San Sebastián for a chance to lounge in the balmy weather, with temperatures resting around 21 degrees, on average.
-Winters (December to February) in San Sebastián are mild and lows rarely dip below 7 degrees; spring (March to May) and autumn (September to November) are rainy seasons with temperatures on average sitting comfortably at 13 degrees.
+During the summer (June to August) months, tourists take a chance to lounge in the balmy weather, with temperatures resting around 21 degrees C, on average.
+Winters (December to February) are mild and lows rarely dip below 7 degrees C; spring (March to May) and autumn (September to November) are rainy seasons with temperatures on average sitting comfortably at 13 degrees C